Kansas Railroad Timeline

 1863 – The locomotive engineers formed the first brotherhood union because they could not get insurance.
 The railroaders were the true settlers of the West.

 1864 – The unknown or unexpected battles of the prairies.
-This is the year that Native Americans begin attacks on the frontier settlers and the “iron horse.”
-This horse (train) takes in water but eats wood, they acknowledged.
+This was the year that Native Americans began attacking the frontier settlers and the “iron horse.”
+They acknowledged that this horse (train) takes in water but eats wood.
 Only one set of railroad tracks was laid during this westward expansion.

 1865 – It was established that the railroads needed to be guarded because of the U.S. mail and to save lives.
 The railroad building over the Kansas flat plains should have been steady work, but the workers had many hard times with nature, heat, being dry, wind-dust storms, floods, the cold, and snow.